An easily computable upper bound on the Hoffman constant for homogeneous inequality systems: Introduction

 It is evident that $H_0(A) = H(A,0)$ and thus $H_0(A)$ is bounded above by the following {\em global Hoffman constant} $H(A)$.
 Suppose $A\in \R^{m\times n}$.
 Define

 In his seminal paper~\cite{Hoff52}, Hoffman showed that $H(A)$ is finite and consequently so are $H_0(A)$ and $H(A,b)$ for all $b\in A\R^n + \R^m_+$.

 The articles~\cite{KlatT95,PenaVZ21} propose algorithms to compute or estimate the global Hoffman constant $H(A)$.
 These algorithms readily yield a computational procedure to bound $H_0(A)$.
 However, as it is detailed in~\cite{KlatT95,PenaVZ21}, except for very special cases the computation or even approximation of $H(A)$ is an extremely challenging problem.
 Indeed, the recent results in~\cite{PenaVZ2019} show that the Stewart-Todd condition measure $\chi(A)$~\cite{Stew89,Todd90} is the same as $H(\mathbf{A})$ where $\mathbf{A} = \matr{A\\-A}$.
 Since the quantity $\chi(A)$ is known to be NP-hard to approximate~\cite{Khac95}, so is $H(A)$.
+The computation of the (non-homogeneous) local Hoffman constant $H(A,b)$, as discussed in~\cite{AzeC02,zheng2004}, also poses similar computational challenges.
 In sharp contrast, the procedure proposed in this paper for upper bounding the more specialized Hoffman constant $H_0(A)$ is entirely tractable and easily implementable for any $A\in \R^{m\times n}$.
 The bound is a formalization of the following three-step approach detailed in Section~\ref{sec.upper.bounds}.

 First, upper bound $H_0(A)$ in the following two special cases: \begin{itemize}\item[(i)] When $A\hat x < 0$ for some $\hat x \in \R^n$ or equivalently when $A\transp y = 0, y\ge 0 \Rightarrow y =0$.
 (See Proposition~\ref{prop.case.1}.) \item[(ii)] When $A\transp \hat y = 0$ for some $\hat y > 0$ or equivalently when $Ax\le 0\Rightarrow Ax=0$.
 (See Proposition~\ref{prop.case.2}.) \end{itemize}